Brass Casting: Alloy Selection, Process Options, Defect Control, and B2B Manufacturing Decisions

 • Lower dimensional accuracy

-• Less suitable for thin walls or fine detail
+• Less suitable for very thin walls or fine detail

-Best suited for: Large pump housings, ornamental fixtures, and one-off custom components.
+Best suited for: Large housings, hardware, fittings, and custom low-volume components

 Investment Casting (Precision and Detail Focused)